Practical advice on how to practice self-care when you have little kids in the house.

-I look back on the fact that I had a newborn baby and 19 month toddler and I wonder to myself how on Earth did I ever do that?!
-After I thought about it, I realized I had self-care planned into my day.
+Once upon a time, I had a newborn baby and 19 month toddler and I wonder to myself how on Earth did I ever do that?!
+I came to realize I had self-care planned into my day.
 At the time, it didn’t feel like it.
-I felt like I never got any time to myself.
+I felt like I never had any time to myself.

 Self-Care in the Margins